 Jasper National Park Red Chairs

-Parks Canada placed seven sets of red Adirondack chairs in quiet and scenic locations throughout Jasper National Park for visitors to enjoy the exquisite mountain and lakeside vistas.
+Parks Canada placed red Adirondack chairs in quiet and scenic locations throughout Jasper National Park for visitors to enjoy the exquisite mountain and lakeside vistas.
 Each location shares a great story about the landscape and history.

 Where are the Red Chairs in Jasper National Park?

 The Red Chairs are for you to discover.
 While some chairs are easy to find, others require more of an adventure.

 1. Print a map - and try to find the chairs in these seven locations around the park:

 - Lower Maligne Day Use Area

 - Old Fort Point Trail on the “second summit”

 - Valley of the Five Lakes between Third and Fourth Lakes.